 15. Remorse is healthy and leads to corrective action.
-Think about what you’ve learned from your experience and how you might act differently in today.
+Think about what you’ve learned from your experience and how you might act differently today.

 16. Write yourself an empathic letter of understanding, appreciation, and forgiveness.

 17. Self-talk is powerful.
 Beware if yours is negative.
-On a daily basis words of kindness and forgiveness from your letter, such as, “I’m innocent,” “I forgive myself,” and “I love myself.”
+On a daily basis, repeat words of kindness and forgiveness from your letter, such as, “I’m innocent,” “I forgive myself,” and “I love myself.”
 Listen to my Self-Love Meditation.

 18. Share honestly with others what you did.
 Don’t share with those who might judge you.
 If appropriate, talk about what happened in a 12-Step group.
 Secrecy prolongs guilt and shame.

 Realize that you can forgive yourself and still believe you were at fault, just as you might forgive someone else even though you think the person was in the wrong.
 You can regret what you did, yet accept that you’re human and make mistakes.
 Perhaps, you did your best, given your circumstances, awareness, maturity, and experience at the time.
 This is a healthy, humble attitude.

 If you continue to have difficulties with self-forgiveness, I recommend my ebook, Freedom from Guilt and Blame – Finding Self-Forgiveness.
 If you’re suffering from shame, which predisposes you to self-loathing and feeling bad about yourself, it’s helpful to see a counselor.
 See also my blogs on self-nurturing and self-love and my ebook, 10 Steps to Self Esteem to build your self-esteem.

 ©Darlene Lancer 2013